 |Central vacuum installation with retractable hose stored in the walls, two inlets, and all labor costs||$2,400–$3,900||$2,700–$4,200|

 It is also possible to install a mix of retractable and traditional attached hoses, especially in multistory homes.

-Complete central vacuum kits, including the central unit, brushes, inlet valves, hoses, etc. range from $400 to $1,500 if you purchase it from a supplier.
+Complete central vacuum kits, including the central unit, brushes, inlet valves, hoses, etc., range from $400-$1,500 if you purchase it from a supplier.
 This does not include installation.